 With Parenthood, director Ron Howard delivered one of the very best ensemble comedies of the 1980s.
 He went on to prove that it was no fluke, once again assembling a strong ensemble and putting them together with very funny and very entertaining results.

 Unlike Parenthood, though, The Paper all but sank.
 The setting is a New York tabloid newspaper, with a grizzled collection of characters and a daily deadline to hit.
-That instantly lends the film an energy and a pace to it, but it's the sparks between the company of actors - including Michael Keaton, Glenn Close, Randy Quaid and Robert Duvall - that makes it work so well.
+That instantly lends the movie an energy and a pace to it, but it's the sparks between the company of actors - including Michael Keaton, Glenn Close, Randy Quaid and Robert Duvall - that makes it work so well.
 The late, great Jason Robards is on fine form too.

 And while we're here, Howard's satirical comedy EdTV, released after The Truman Show but made around the same time, deserves a bit more love too.